Showing 1 - 1 OF 1

 Visit InMyArea.com to search for utility providers based on your zip code.
 This website serves as a one-stop shop where you can explore your options, compare prices and purchase services.

 Make an appointment to officially check-in at the Housing Services Center (HSC) at the Navy Aloha Center, 808-474-1820/1821.
+You can make an appointment up to 30 days prior to arrival.
 Your Arrival TLA process will start there.
 The Housing Services Center (HSC) is located off Bougainville Drive, across from Moanalua Navy Services Center.
 When you check in at the Housing Services Center (HSC), you will be assigned a personal counselor to assist you until housing has been assigned.

 EFM Category IV and V